Germany won't punish players for George Floyd protests

-The German soccer federation will not punish players who protest against the killing of George Floyd and racism.
-Several players in Germany have made statements with gestures or messages on their clothing since Floyd died on May 25 after a white Minneapolis police officer pressed his knee for several minutes on his neck.
+As more players spoke out against racial discrimination and injustice, the German soccer federation said it will not punish those who protest against the killing of George Floyd.
+The Bundesliga has seen several players feature messages on their clothing and make gestures since Floyd died after a white Minneapolis police officer pressed his knee for several minutes on his neck.

+The players' campaign grew online Wednesday with Schalke and US midfielder Weston McKennie publishing a video that mixed footage of police officers using force against black people with clips of leading soccer players and other athletes saying: "Enough is enough."
+Chelsea and US midfielder Christian Pulisic took part in the video, as did Bayern Munich and Canada left-back Alphonso Davies and Women's World Cup winner Mallory Pugh of the US.
+The German soccer federation, known as the DFB, said earlier Wednesday it opposed punishing any players for on-field protests related to Floyd's death because it believes their anti-racism messages match the federation's own principles.

 ALSO READ